clevertech/YiiBackbone/README.md

     $ php yiic.php migrate

-Optional - (Only if you want to integrate the Gii code generation feature of Yii for php models, controlers, CRUD, etc.
+Optional - (Only if you want to integrate the Gii code generation feature of Yii for php models, controllers, CRUD, etc.)

     1) Uncomment out the following lines in */protected/config/main.js